-Install rsync, if it is not already installed on your UNIX or Linux computer from rsync's website: http://rsync.samba.org
+Install rsync, if it is not already installed on your Linux computer from rsync's website: http://rsync.samba.org

 To backup a directory to your IBackup account, run the following command from the shell: